Easy Shrimp Fried Rice Quick and Flavorful Recipe

 9. Stir well and season with salt and pepper to taste.

 This method makes a tasty and quick meal.
-You can find the full recipe above for more details.

 What is the best rice to use for fried rice?